 You only need a little bit of patience to ripen the plantain.
 My mom always told me to wrap it really well with newspaper and put it in a dark place until it ripens.
 The truth is that this tactic only works for me every now and then because a lot of times the plantain just turns yellow while it dries up on the inside.
 That’s why whenever I see them super ripened at my local Latin store I always end up buying several.

-1. Peel the plantains and cut them to your liking.
-At a diagonal to make tajadas (slices) as big or small as you want.
-Lengthwise to get two big tajadas from each plantain.
+- Peel the plantains and cut them at a diagonal to make slices (tajadas) as big as you want.
+You can also cut them lengthwise to get two big tajadas from each plantain.
 Across to fry two whole pieces.
 Or you can also fry the whole plantain.

-2. Heat enough oil in a large pan on medium heat.
-Add the tajadas and fry them for about 3-5 minutes or until golden brown.
-Then, remove them from the pan, drain them on paper towels and serve them while still hot as a side dish or as an appetizer.
+- Heat enough oil in a large pan on medium heat.
+Add the tajadas and fry them for about 3-5 minutes or until they're golden brown.
+Remove them from the pan, drain them on paper towels and serve them while still hot as a side dish or as an appetizer.